vbala3/ICS4U_Portfolio/README.md

 Link to Code: *https://glitch.com/edit/#!/spiky-zany-stetson*

-"Life is like a rubik's cube" *- Vaseeka*
+"Life is like a rubik's cube." *- Vaseeka*